kmatyaszek/kmatyaszek.github.io/_posts/2018-08-22-extended-wpftoolkit-propertygrid-copybutton.md

 <img src="/images/posts/Q44727042_2018-08-22_10-35-21.png" class="align-center" alt="">

-In the above example is a problem when you change SelectedObject.
-It's a bug in PropertyGrid.
-When you assign a new instance of the class to SelectedObject property you should each time create items in AdvancedOptionsMenu.
+In the above example is a problem when you change `SelectedObject`.
+It's a bug in `PropertyGrid`.
+When you assign a new instance of the class to `SelectedObject` property you should each time create items in `AdvancedOptionsMenu`.
 The following extension method resolve the above problem.

 ~~~ csharp
 public static class PropertyGridEx